Ryukius/ryukius.github.io/_pages/about.md

   - /about.html
 ---

 I am Ryuki Kobayashi (**小林 流基**), a Research Associate at the Faculty of Economics, Keio University.

-My research interests include empirical industrial organization, applied microeconomics.
+## Research interest
+* Empirical industrial organization
+* Applied microeconomics